hermangroup/docs/masternodes/dip3-upgrade.rst

 .. meta::
-   :description: The upgrade to Dash 0.13.0 involves changes to signature formats as defined in DIP3.
+   :description: The upgrade to Historia 0.13.0 involves changes to signature formats as defined in DIP3.
 This documentation walks you through the upgrade process.
-   :keywords: dash, cryptocurrency, masternode, maintenance, dip3, upgrade, deterministic, dmt
+   :keywords: historia, cryptocurrency, masternode, maintenance, dip3, upgrade, deterministic, dmt

 .. _dip3-upgrade:

 ===========================
-Dash 0.13 Upgrade Procedure
+Historia 0.13 Upgrade Procedure
 ===========================

-Dash 0.13.0 implements DIP003, which introduces several changes to how a Dash masternode is set up and operated.
+Historia 0.13.0 implements DIP003, which introduces several changes to how a Historia masternode is set up and operated.
 A list of available documentation appears below:

-- `DIP003 Deterministic Masternode Lists <https://github.com/dashpay/dips/blob/master/dip-0003.md>`__
+- `DIP003 Deterministic Masternode Lists <https://github.com/HistoriaOffical/dips/blob/master/dip-0003.md>`__
 - :ref:`dip3-changes`
 - :ref:`dip3-dev-upgrade`
-- :ref:`Dash 0.13 Upgrade Procedure for Masternodes <dip3-upgrade>` (you are here)
+- :ref:`Historia 0.13 Upgrade Procedure for Masternodes <dip3-upgrade>` (you are here)
 - :ref:`Full masternode setup guide <masternode-setup>`
 - :ref:`Information for users of hosted masternodes <hosted-setup>`
 - :ref:`Information for operators of hosted masternodes <operator-transactions>`